Card Details +

-How to Pick the Best Airline Credit Card
+How to Pick an Airline Credit Card

 Which Type of Card Should You Pick?

 With that in mind, here are our picks for the best airline miles credit cards based on rewards value, annual fee, interest rates and more.
-We’ve broken the picks into two categories: Co-branded airline-specific credit cards and general purpose travel rewards credit card offering miles that can be used at various partner carriers.
+We’ve broken the picks into two categories: Co-branded airline-specific credit cards and general purpose travel rewards credit cards offering miles that can be used at various partner carriers.